Peer Koopmeiners

-Peer Koopmeiners (born 4 May 2000) is a Dutch professional footballer who plays as a midfielder for Excelsior, on loan from AZ Alkmaar.
+Peer Koopmeiners (born 4 May 2000) is a Dutch professional footballer who plays as a defensive midfielder for Eredivisie club AZ.

 Club career

 On 17 October 2020, Koopmeiners netted his first professional goal, in a 3–2 away defeat at the hands of Jong Ajax.
 On 2 February 2021, he scored a bullet free-kick that helped Jong AZ to a 3–2 victory against fellow second-tier side FC Eindhoven.

 On 23 June 2021, he was promoted into the first team.

 On 10 January 2023, Koopmeiners was loaned by Excelsior.
+On 18 July 2023, he moved on a new loan to Almere City.

 Personal life

 He is a younger brother of Dutch international Teun Koopmeiners.